 Over the last nine years, French has been deeply involved with all major tax legislation moving through the Florida Capitol.
 Through his representation of some of Florida’s largest trade associations and taxpayers, French has directly worked on and advocated for tax legislation to benefit both companies and taxpayers.

 During that time, French has passed dozens of pieces of tax legislation, which have saved his clients and Floridian’s billions in reduced state and local taxes.
 This includes more than a billion dollars in corporate income tax refund paid in 2020 and 2022, which was a result of unintended state consequences of the Federal Tax Cuts and Jobs Act.
 He was also instrumental in Florida adopting remote seller and marketplace facilitator provisions after the Supreme Court’s 2018 Wayfair decision.

-In 2018, Mr. Brown served as counsel to the successful constitutional proposal to permanently preserve the State’s annual ten-percent cap on commercial property tax increases, which passed by 66.5%.
+In 2018, French served as counsel to the successful constitutional proposal to permanently preserve the State’s annual ten-percent cap on commercial property tax increases, which passed by 66.5%.
 He advocated for his clients before the Constitutional Revision Commission in order to further sound state tax and budget policies.

 He assists his clients with Florida tax planning and controversies before the Florida Department of Revenue and local Property Appraisers, while maintaining a professional and amicable relationship with those that he used to work next to at the agency.

 Represents clients on state and local tax issues before the Florida Department of Revenue, in the Florida courts, before the Division of Administrative Hearings and the Florida Legislature.